knightsUCF/City-Builder-Architects-Production/README.md

 - set the prices on your turn, and people pay you the money, trying to find the right price so not to low, not to high, powerful mechanism

+- each building gives you all sorts of different stuff, think lateraly here about all the possibilities

+- some buildings could even score you negative points, but not sure if should punish the player

+- once you complete some buildings will get a bonus, this is a cool idea, different bonuses for different buildings complete, or even different abilities, and definitely worker actions

+- can even get two bonuses for one building!

+- can get bonuses for collections of buildings! perhaps somehow this is indicated somehwere so the player knows

+- or perhaps combine this with research trees, so to reach a next level in a research tree, perhaps we have to build a combination of buildings

+- four unique victory point conditions, this could be used as a winning mode:
+  - most buildings of X type
+  - most money
+  - biggest square footage
+  - having the most round rooms
+  - there are all different sorts of victory conditions that can be combined into 4 combinations! huge replayability
+  - and this is just one way to get points
+-

 # Suburbia